stevie-mayhew/hasoneedit/README.md

 ### Using with your own form

-To add support to your own forms, you need to add the `SGN\HasOneEdit\UpdateFormExtension` extension to your controller and call `$this->extend('updateEditForm', $form)` before returning the form to the template.
+To add support to your own forms, you need to add the `Sunnysideup\HasOneEdit\UpdateFormExtension` extension to your controller and call `$this->extend('updateEditForm', $form)` before returning the form to the template.
 Without this, the fields will not get populated with the values from the `has_one` though saving will work.